HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ## Rapid configuration of HotDB Server

 This section will introduce rapid configuration of HotDB Server.
-This section only introduces some necessary functions of Configuration to guarantee QuickStart, and to know more configuration functions, please refer to *Distributed Transactional Database HotDB Server [management platform] Function Manual*.
+This section only introduces some necessary functions of Configuration to guarantee QuickStart, and to know more configuration functions, please refer to [HotDB Management](hotdb-management.md) document.

 In the following example, a distributed transactional database cluster with three groups of data shardings (two data sources in each group) is configured.
 In this distributed transactional database cluster, a logicDB named"test"and a database table named"customer"is defined.
 This table is a sharding table; the sharding type is automatic sharding, and the sharding field is"provinceid".

 Before configuring HotDB Server, please ensure that the management platform and compute node have been normally enabled, and 6 MySQL database instances have been well prepared (In this case, configuration of master-master data node will be taken for instance, and if only single-node data node is needed, 3 instances shall be prepared).

-To know more about installation and deployment of HotDB Server and management platform, please refer to *Distributed Transactional Database HotDB Server [Install Deploy] Function Manual*.
+To know more about installation and deployment of HotDB Server and management platform, please refer to [Installation and Deployment](installation-and-deployment.md) document.

 ### Log in to management platform